trellis-ldp/trellis-website/download.md

     $ docker pull trellisldp/trellis-triplestore

-or, for the relational database version:
+or, for the PostgreSQL database version:

+    $ docker pull trellisldp/trellis-postgresql

+In addition, there is a container that includes support for a triplestore backend as well as various relational database systems (H2, PostgreSQL, MariaDB/MySQL).
+This container tends not to be as performant:

-    $ docker pull trellisldp/trellis-database
+    $ docker pull trellisldp/trellis

 Additional Trellis-based docker containers can be found at [Docker Hub](https://hub.docker.com/u/trellisldp).
 Information about configuring a [dockerized Trellis